My Private Nation

 My Private Nation is the third studio album by American pop rock band Train.
 It was released June 3, 2003.
 The album was reissued February 8, 2005, as a CD+DVD dual disc set.
 The album is certified Platinum in the US.
+It is Train's last album to feature bassist Charlie Colin and rhythm guitarist Rob Hotchkiss, who both left in 2003.

 Singles

 Four singles were released from this album.
 The first, "Calling All Angels", was a top 20 hit on the Billboard Hot 100, peaking at #19, and was a huge success on the Adult Contemporary and Adult Top 40 charts.
 Second single "When I Look to the Sky" also hit the Top 100 and was successful in Adult Top 40 and the Adult Contemporary chart as well.
 Third single "Get to Me" was also a successful song on the Adult Top 40 chart, and the album as a whole has been certified platinum by the RIAA.

 "I'm About to Come Alive" was covered in 2008 by country music artist David Nail, who released it as a single from his debut album of the same name.